-Back Sprain
+Back Sprain Treatment in NYC

 Most people experience back pain at some point during their lives.
 Your spine is supported by a complex network of ligaments, muscles and bones that work together so your body moves as it's supposed to.
 When you move a muscle or ligament the wrong way, it can cause pain and stiffness.
 When a ligament is involved, you have a back sprain.